|Hallmarks of High Impact Outreach|

 The Proof is in the Wiki

 As RiverXchange organizers, we often say “the proof is in the wiki.”
 In other words, the evidence of what students are learning is reflected in their writing.
 This added level of assessment provides a rich and valuable kind of feedback to our funders.
-With 66 partnerships (132 classes) involved this year, we have reviewed thousands of student pages!
+We have reviewed thousands of student pages and we are continually amazed by the critical thinking we see.
 Quality feedback like this requires teacher motivation and good school logistics to make sure students get to the computer lab to write about their experiences.